allentiak/magicum/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+All trademarks and/or registered trademarks mentioned in this program and/or its documentation are the property of their own owners.
+We are not affiliated in any way with the copyright owners of
+Magic: The Gathering, nor we claim any copyright over their game, their implementations, their art assets or any other kind of intellectual wealth.